awsdocs/amazon-sns-developer-guide/doc_source/example_sns_ListTopics_section.md

 #### [ Ruby ]

 **SDK for Ruby**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/ruby/example_code/sns#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/ruby/example_code/sns#code-examples)\.

 ```
-require 'aws-sdk-sns'  # v2: require 'aws-sdk'
+require "aws-sdk-sns"  # v2: require 'aws-sdk'

 def list_topics?(sns_client)
   sns_client.topics.each do |topic|